ShepherdCode/ShepherdGrid/README.md

     * [News](http://www.dataversity.net/penguin-computing-announces-scyld-clusterware-7-large-clusters/): Penguin Computing Announces Scyld ClusterWare 7 for Large Clusters (Jan 2017)
     * Support for PBS/Torque and others including SGE

-## Node configuration
-* 450 GB disk
-* Win10 overwritten.
-If we ever needed Windows back, our department has the original Win10 image disk.
-* Ubuntu.
-    * We test installed Ubuntu on one node.
-The node now has dual boot.
-Booting into Ubuntu works.
-(5/14/18)
-    * We installed Ubuntu over Windows on 3 nodes: Shep1, Shep2, Shep3.
-(5/21/18)

 ## Contact
 * Professor Jason Miller